During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 Different manufacturers, patterns, and colors may have utilized varying formulations and may have resulted in differences in lead content.

-In addition, the moment we see a piece of clear and brilliant shining glassware we think it must have been leaded but this is not always the case as Crystal glass isn’t Depression glass though they might look somewhat similar.
+In addition, the moment we see a piece of clear, brilliant, shining glassware, we think it must have been leaded, but this is not always the case.
+Crystal glass isn’t Depression glass, though they might look somewhat similar.

 Even Brands like Mikasa which manufactures both regular glass and Crystal drinking glasses have pointed out that their crystal glass is lead-free because of the new innovative manufacturing methods and adherence to the FDA laws regarding compliance with safety standards.